 - Paperback ISBN:

-Dr. Chi is the joint program manager of the A-STAR Pharos “Semiconducting 2D Materials for Ubiquitous Electronics”.
-He joined A-STAR in 1998 starting as a Research Scientist and served as the Head of the Design and Growth Capability Group from 2009 to 2016.Now he has the title of Principal Scientist and is the Senior Research Councillor of the Strategic Research Office at the Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore.
+Dongzhi Chi is Principal Scientist and Senior Research Councillor of the Strategic Research Office at the Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore.
 His research interests include electronic materials for semiconductor device applications including 2D TMDCs, III-V semiconductors, silicides, germanides, high-k dielectrics and their integration into novel electronic devices.
 He has 262 technical papers published in refereed international journals, has given 60 presentations at international conferences, and has 13 patent applications.

 Principal Scientist, Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore

 K. E. Johnson Goh is based at the Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore.
 He is the joint program manager of the A-STAR Pharos “Semiconducting 2D Materials for Ubiquitous Electronics” project, and principal investigator for the “Spin-valley Qubits” and “2D Valleytronics” projects.
 His research interests include 2D materials and quantum computation and information.
 Dr. Goh has 59 publications in refereed journals and has given 85 presentations at conferences and workshops.

 Senior Scientist, Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore; Adjunct Associate Professor, National University of Singapore (NUS), Singapore